Geotab/sdk/src/software/guides/concepts.md

 Where the version is the current version installed on the server.

 ### Make your first API call
 A more complex request requires parameters.
-While both GET and POST requests are supported, we strongly recommended that only POST requests are used for requests that include MyGeotab credentials as parameters.
+While both GET and POST requests are supported, we strongly recommend that only POST requests are used for requests that include MyGeotab credentials as parameters.

 The endpoint shown below is used to invoke an API method when an HTTP POST request is used.
 The example that follows illustrates a POST request that returns all devices (vehicles) and their properties.